theupdateframework/taps/tap4.md

 1. Look at the first entry in the list of repositories in (A).

-2. If a desired target path matches the associated path or glob pattern of the list of repositories, then download and verify metadata from each of these repositories.
+2. If a desired target path matches the associated path(s) or glob pattern(s) of the list of repositories, then download and verify metadata from each of these repositories.

 3. Ensure that the targets metadata, specifically length and hashes about the target, match across all repositories.
 Custom targets metadata are exempted